Crime and Disorder Act 1998: Sex Offender Orders

-In England and Wales, a Sex Offender Order is a similar concept to the Anti-Social Behaviour Order with the key difference being that it is specifically aimed at those people in society that are deemed "sex offenders".
-The Act allows a police officer to approach the magistrates' court and show that they have reasonable cause to believe that there is a need for an order to be made to protect the public from harm.
-The conditions placed in such an order are those that are needed to prevent harm to the public.
-The order can be made for a minimum of 5 years unless the court upholds a complaint for the order to be varied or discharged.
+In England and Wales, a Sex Offender Order was a similar concept to the Anti-Social Behaviour Order with the key difference being that it was specifically aimed at those people in society that are deemed "sex offenders".
+The act allowed a police officer to approach the magistrates' court and show that they have reasonable cause to believe that there is a need for an order to be made to protect the public from harm.
+The conditions placed in such an order were those that are needed to prevent harm to the public.
+The order could be made for a minimum of 5 years unless the court upheld a complaint for the order to be varied or discharged.

-A breach of a Sex Offender Order renders the person to which the order applies liable for imprisonment, on summary conviction, for up to six months, or on conviction on indictment, up to five years and/or a fine.
+A breach of a Sex Offender Order rendered the person to which the order applies liable for imprisonment, on summary conviction, for up to six months, or on conviction on indictment, up to five years and/or a fine.

-The act only applies to those people that are defined as a 'sex offender' per Section 3(1) of the act, namely that the person has been convicted of an offence that is subject to notification requirements (as specified in Part I of the Sex Offenders Act 1997); was found not guilty as a result of insanity; or has been cautioned for such an offence and at the time admitted it or has been convicted of a similar offence in any country outside of the United Kingdom and the offence would have been deemed a sexual offence under UK law.
+The act only applied to those people that are defined as a 'sex offender' per Section 3(1) of the act, namely that the person has been convicted of an offence that is subject to notification requirements (as specified in Part I of the Sex Offenders Act 1997); was found not guilty as a result of insanity; or has been cautioned for such an offence (except in Scotland) and at the time admitted it: or has been convicted of a similar offence in any country outside of the United Kingdom and the offence would have been deemed a sexual offence under UK law.

+Sex offender orders were replaced with sexual offences prevention orders with the Sexual Offences Act 2003, and further replaced in England and Wales with sexual harm prevention orders with the Anti-social Behaviour, Crime and Policing Act 2014.